-- 55. The virus that causes COVID-19 is not, however, listed in the Federal Water Pollution Control Act, Clean Air Act, Resource Conservation and Recovery Act of 1976 or the Toxic Substances Control Act because COVID-19 did not exist in 1976.
-Nor has it been designated by the U.S. Environmental Protection Agency as an irritant or contaminant.
-Consequently, and without limitation, the exclusion does not apply. - 56.
-Because damage due to viruses constitute physical damage and loss under the Policy, and/or the Stay at Home Orders have caused Plaintiff to have lost the use of its premises for their intended purpose, Plaintiff's losses are covered under the Policy.
-Moreover, to mitigate further losses, as required by the Policy, Plaintiff suspended all in-person dining and in-person catering operations when officials announced that COVID-19 posed a risk of causing further physical damage and loss. - 57.
-The Policy provides coverage for several different types of losses arising from COVID-19 that are relevant here through specific clauses: - 58.
-Defendant is obligated to pay for actual loss of "Business Interruption" sustained due to direct physical loss or damage.
-Exhibit A at 7.
+- 57. Because damage due to viruses constitutes physical damage and loss under the Policy, and/or the Stay at Home Orders have caused Plaintiff to have lost the use of its premises for their intended purpose, Plaintiff's losses are covered under the Policy. - 58.
+The Policy provides coverage for several different types of losses arising from COVID-19 that are relevant here through specific Coverage Extensions: - 59.
+Defendant is obligated to pay for actual loss of "Business Income" sustained due to direct physical loss or damage.
+Exhibit A at 87.
 Such losses are defined as actual losses.
 Id.

-Plaintiff has suffered lost business income because it has reduced operations of its business due to COVID-19.

-- 59. Defendant also agreed to provide coverage from an interruption to business caused by an order from a "Civil or Military Authority."
-Exhibit A at 9.
-Specifically, Defendant agreed to "pay for interruption of business" that Plaintiff sustained caused "when access to the premises is prohibited by order of civil or military authority.
+Plaintiff has suffered lost business income because it has reduced operations of its business due to COVID-19. - 60.
+Defendant also agreed to provide coverage from an interruption to business caused by action of a "Civil Authority."
+Exhibit A at 91.
+Specifically, Defendant agreed to pay for the "actual loss of Business Income" sustained when action of a civil authority prohibits access to the covered property.
 Id.
-Access has been restricted to the Plaintiff's property due to the presence and threat of COVID-19 as customers have been prohibited from entering the dining room. - 60.
+Access has been restricted to the Plaintiff's property due to the presence and threat of COVID-19 as the Stay at Home Orders have prohibited customers from entering Plaintiff's bar and grill. - 61.
 Defendant also agreed to pay for "Extra Expense."
-Exhibit A at 8.
-Extra Expenses are "the excess cost necessarily incurred to continue the operation of the Insured's business or facility that would not have been incurred had there been no loss or damage."
-Id.
-Plaintiff has suffered Extra Expenses because it has suspended operations due to COVID-19 to prevent physical damages to the premises by the presence or proliferation of the virus and the physical harm it could cause persons present there. - 61.
-The Policy also provides "Ingress and Egress" coverage, which requires the insurer to pay for actual losses sustained by the prevention of existing ingress or egress at the premises.
-Exhibit A at 9.
-To mitigate the spread of COVID-19, access has been restricted and prevented to Plaintiff's premises. - 62.
-Finally, the Policy also provides "Sue and Labor" coverage, which requires the insured to pay all expenses borne by the Insured due prevent actual or imminent loss.
-Exhibit A at 18.
-Plaintiff has taken such steps by, for example, complying with the Stay-at-Home Orders.
+Exhibit A at 87.
+Extra Expenses are costs that Plaintiff "would not have incurred if there been no direct physical loss or damage."
+Id. at 87.
+Plaintiff has incurred Extra Expenses because it has suspended operations due to COVID-19 to prevent physical damage to the premises by the presence or proliferation of the virus and the physical harm it could cause persons present there. - 62.
+Finally, the Policy also provides "Sue and Labor" coverage, which requires the insured to pay all expenses borne by the Insured to protect the covered property from further damage.
+Exhibit A at 91.
+Plaintiff has taken such steps by, for example, complying with the Stay At Home Orders.

 - 63. Losses caused by COVID-19 and the related state and local Stay at Home Orders triggered these provisions of Defendant's Policy.
-Specifically, Plaintiff's full operations have largely been suspended, and it has lost revenue and business opportunities. - 64.
-Plaintiff submitted a claim to Defendant for coverage under the Policy, but Defendant has denied Plaintiff's claim.
+Specifically, Plaintiff's full operations have been largely suspended, and it has lost revenue and business opportunities. - 64.
+Plaintiff submitted a claim to Defendant for coverage under the Policy, but Defendant has denied Plaintiff's claims.